 Day 2: Sightseeing around Kathmandu Valley

 You will meet your trekking guide, discuss the trekking programme and coordinate any last-minute arrangements.
-After a staff meeting, with our professional tour guide we visit Pashupatinath, Boudhanath Stupa, Swayambhunath and Patan Durbar Square.
-The rest of the time you can use for travelling around Thamel and buying any required equipment.
+After a staff meeting, with our professional tour guide, we visit Pashupatinath, Boudhanath Stupa, Swayambhunath, and Patan Durbar Square.
+The rest of the time you can use for traveling around Thamel and buying any required equipment.
 Overnight at hotel.

 Day 3: Drive from Kathmandu to Besisahar (823m) 8 hours approx.

 Six to seven hours’ scenic drive from Kathmandu to Besisahar is the beginning of the Annapurna Circuit Trek.
 Overnight at guest house.